rahdeck/unpacking-reality/content/about.md

 title: "About this blog"
 author: "rahdeck"
 ---
-This is a personal blog with musing and introspection on assorted topics but mostly on personal well-being and development.
-Most commonly discussed topics are finance, health, rational thinking, mathematics, personal development.
+This is a personal blog with musings on personal finance, health, livability, psychology, mathematics and personal development.
+Beware: I rehash most of the topics frequently.
+Served with a solid dose of introspection.